Multi-sample analyses

 Differential Expression Analysis

-The main advantage of using pseudo-bulk samples is the possibility to use well-tested methods for differential analysis like edgeR and DESeq2, we will focus on the former for this analysis. edgeR uses a Negative Binomial Generalized Linear Model.
+The main advantage of using pseudo-bulk samples is the possibility to use well-tested methods for differential analysis like edgeR and DESeq2, we will focus on the former for this analysis. edgeR and DESeq2 both use negative binomial models under the hood, but differ in their normalization strategies and other implementation details.

 R